openstack-archive/fuel-docs/pages/user-guide/cli.rst

 Change and Set Fuel password
 ++++++++++++++++++++++++++++

-You can change the Fuel Master Node password with:
+You can change the Fuel Master Node password with either of the following:

 ::

    fuel user --change-password --new-pass=*new*

+Note that **change-password** option can also be used without preceding hyphens.

-You can use flags to provide the username and password to other fuel CLI commands:
+You can use flags to provide username and password to other fuel CLI commands:

 ::

-  --os-username=admin --os-password=test
+  --user=admin --password=test

+.. note: In Release 5.1 and earlier, the **--os-username**
+         and **os-password** options are used
+         rather than **user** and **--change-password**.
+         These options are not supported in Releases 5.1.1 and later.

 See :ref:`fuel-passwd-ops` for more information about Fuel authentication.